aravindanugonda/aicrew/README.md

 - Best for general knowledge topics or where up-to-date information isn't critical
 - No additional API keys required

-### Serper.dev
+### Google Search Integration

-- Provides comprehensive web search capabilities
+You can now use Google Search as a research tool in addition to Gemini's LLM knowledge.
+To enable Google Search:

-- Access to recent information
+1. Select **Google Search** as the Search Provider in the sidebar.
-- Good all-purpose search option
+2. Enter your **Google Search API Key** and **Google Custom Search Engine ID (CX)** in the sidebar fields.
-- Requires Serper.dev API key
+   - You can obtain these from your Google Cloud Console and Custom Search Engine setup.

-### LinkUp.so
+3. If you do not enter these, only the LLM's built-in knowledge will be used.

-- Specialized search with deep result capabilities
+4. When enabled, the app will use Google Search results to enhance research quality and freshness.

-- Option to control depth of search and output formatting
+**Note:**
-- More detailed search results
+- No data is stored persistently; all processing happens in your local session.
-- Requires LinkUp.so API key
+- If you see errors, double-check your API key and CX values.

 ## Advanced Configuration

 In the "Advanced Options" section of the sidebar, you can:

 - Adjust temperature (0.0-1.0): Lower values make responses more deterministic, higher values more creative
-- Select Gemini model: Choose between Gemini 1.5 Flash (faster) or Gemini 1.5 Pro (more capable)
+- Select Gemini model: Choose between Gemini 2.0 Flash (faster) or Gemini 1.5 Flash (more capable)
 - Enable/disable detailed agent interactions

 ## How It Works